OSGeo/OSGeoLive-doc/quickstart/gpsdrive_quickstart.rst

 Besides the options given in the Preferences menu and the different car/PDA/desktop modes offered from the command line, you can change the displayed dashboard meters.
-Just click on one of the three dashboard postions and select a new item.
+Just click on one of the three dashboard positions and select a new item.
 You can toggle on and off the dashboard and map controls with the '**d**' and '**m**' keys.